Jayme is an artist and freelance writer who trained in the medical field and has worked as a caregiver, farmer, mom, and

 Fun Bulb Plants for Children

 Bulbs can be very interactive.
 They can be started (forced) indoors in the winter.
 Kids can chart the growth of the bulbs as the seasons progress into spring.

 - Daffodils: These are not fussy plants.
 They will root whether they have access to soil OR water.
 The bulbs can be nestled pointy-side in a shallow dish of water indoors, where they will root and grow.

 - Tulips: These are also easy to grow.
-With such a wide variety of color, kids can choose the tulip that pleases them best.
+With such a wide variety of colors, kids can choose the tulip that pleases them best.
 For extra fun, plant tulips in arrangements that create designs once the plant has bloomed.

 - Irises: The blooms are huge and colorful.
 In warmer, humid regions, these bulbs will grow wherever they fall.
 They don't need much forcing.